Windows8964/openarras-project/README.md

 # How to compile the client:
 - Just simply run `npm install --force`, then run `npm run build`.
 - If you do not want to run 2 commands, then just run `npm run buildRun`.
 This runs both "node launcher" and "npm run build" at the same time.
+- If you are having problems make sure you are on the most recent version of node possible and that a folder named 'dist' exists in the main directory.
+- If you contine to have problems contact an experienced contributor.
 # Don't want to compile?
 - In server/config.json, edit the line `COMPILED_CLIENT:` and set the boolean to false.
 Make sure you set it back to true after you finish your work, compile the client, and you can make your pull request as you want.
 # Warning!